 Local data aggregators get their data from a wide variety of sources.
 They do a decent job identifying duplicates, errors, and inconsistencies but often not good enough.
 The better citation building services highlight these potential problems and give you an opportunity to fix them before your data goes to the local data aggregators and gets propagated throughout the entire local search ecosystem.

 Data consistency and accuracy are one of the keys to local search success.
 Search engines do not use employer identification numbers (EINs) to differentiate one business from another.
 They use the business name and address or name and phone number data to tell one business from another.
 If your NAP data is inconsistent, outdated, or inaccurate, you will not get credit for all your citations and you will lower your ranking potential.
 All things being equal, the more (and more consistent and accurate) citations you have coming in from reputable sources, the higher you will rank.

 Citation building services also give you the opportunity to supply supplemental data – things like a business description, tagline, your website address, images, hours of operation, accepted payment types, and social media links.
 This data also gets channeled to local data aggregators and any downstream local business directories that accept it.
 This data can enrich and differentiate your business listing in a crowded marketplace.
 That can translate into increased click-thru rates and visits to your place of business or website.

 Local Data Aggregators Are But One Piece of the Local Search Puzzle

-Local data aggregators feed business name, address and phone number data to hundreds of local directories across the United States.
-While useful, you’re better off using one of the local citation building services to streamline and simplify maintenance of your name, address, and phone number data.
-Complete, up-to-date, and accurate data increases your ranking potential, click-thru rates and website visits.
+Local data aggregators feed business name, address, and phone number data to hundreds of local directories across the United States.
+While useful, you’re still better off using one of the local citation building services to add and maintain your data as they streamline and simplify the process for less cost.

 You can compare the different citation building services here.